decentraland/old-documentation/_posts/development-guide/2018-01-12-entity-positioning.md

 #### Obtain the avatarId

-To attach an entity to an avatar, you must be able to reference that player's userId.
+To attach an entity to an avatar, you must provide the user's ID in the field `avatarId`.
 There are [various ways]({{ site.baseurl }}{% post_url /development-guide/2018-02-22-user-data %}#get-player-data) to obtain this data.

+> Note: For those players connected with an Ethereum wallet, their `userId` is the same as their Ethereum address.

-- Fetch the local player's Id using `getUserData()`.
+- Fetch the local player's `userId` via `getUserData()`.

 ```ts
 import { getPlayerData } from "@decentraland/Players"